rse/vingester/README.md

 <b>Remember: in any case of operation modes of **Vingester** and OBS
-Studio, always ensure that the total CPU usage of your system never exceeds about 70-80% or you certainly will be faced with quality problems in both audio (clipping, lip-unsync) and video (frame loss) streams.</b>
+Studio, always ensure that the total CPU usage of your system never exceeds about 80-90% or you certainly will be faced with quality problems in both audio (clipping, lip-unsync) and video (frame loss) streams.
+Also Vingester in a CPU overload situation will be no longer responsible enough and internally queue more data than it is able to send out.</b>

 As two reference points for you: